mbcovid19updates/mbcovid19updates.github.io/README.md

 _Last updated: January 3, 2022_

-The following restrictions are in effect as of Tuesday, December 21, 2021, at 12:01 am:
+The following restrictions are in effect as of Saturday, January 1, 2022, at 12:01 am:

 ### Confirmed Cases and Close Contacts